Aburraq/me-myRandomExercises/README.md

 I coded a password generator by manipulating String and ASCII values.
 I worked on organizing characters efficiently using data structures and algorithms.
 It's like crafting a reliable tool for generating tough passwords, with a touch of tech savvy.
 ## Exercise 17:
 I enjoyed coding to do list and decided to take it a step futther, and coded notebook app.
 I used flex wrap for reactive notes according to screen size, and saved the changes on local storage to retrieve saved notes whenever localhost is opened.
 Now i can add more details for my work as well as studies.
+## Exercise 18:
+A friend told me "We are getting old", and i decided to refute his argument by coding age calculator which calculates the age year, month and day basis.
+This code has some styling that indicates people below 65 are not old.
+In fact, above 65 is OK as well, probably I will amend the code when I am 65 :)